London Underground rolling stock: London Passenger Transport Board

 ATP was commissioned from 1995–97 and ATO from 1999–2001, with a centralised control centre in West London.
 A train refurbishment project was launched in July 1991, triggered by a new Fire Safety Code of Practice after the King's Cross fire and to combat graffiti.
 The short Waterloo & City line had been operated by the main line railways, and the original stock replaced in 1940.
 This stock was increasingly unreliable, with the line closing for two weeks in March 1989 and again in May 1991.
 Five 4-car trains of 1992 Stock were ordered by British Rail and these entered service in 1993.
 London Underground took over the line in 1994.

 To allow the Jubilee line to be extended to Stratford, a new fleet of trains was ordered in 1992 to replace the 1983 Stock running on the line, as the cost of a new fleet was calculated to be the same as refurbishing the older trains to run with the newer trains.
 The result was the 1996 Stock, with the first train being delivered in 1996.
+On the Jubilee line a seventh car was added to trains at the end of 2005.

 The Northern line stock needed replacement and the 1995 Stock replaced the mixture of 1959, 1962 and 1972 Mk I Stock trains that were used on the line, the first trains arriving in 1998.
 These trains are similar, composed of 17.7 m long cars with externally hung doors, but with differing traction equipment.
 OPO operation was introduced on the Northern line with the new trains.
 The last service with a guard operated on the London Underground in January 2000.
-On the Jubilee line a seventh car was added to trains in 2006.
 A new signalling system allowing automatic operation was commissioned in 2011.

-On the Victoria line, new trains were introduced between July 2009 and June 2011.
-A new signalling system has allowed 33 trains per hour from January 2013.
+On the Victoria line, new 2009 Stock trains were introduced between July 2009 and June 2011.
+A new signalling system and improvements to track work allowed for an increase to frequency of service to up to 36 trains per hour, the most frequent in the UK and one of the most frequent in Europe.